scientific-python/scientific-python.org/content/about/_index.md

   Read this [community-maintained guide](https://learn.scientific-python.org/development/) to learn best practices for library development.
 - **Lecture Notes**
-  Learn or teach using the scientific Python ecosystem with [these classroom-style lecture notes](https://lectures.scientific-python.org).
+  Learn or teach how to use the scientific Python ecosystem with [classroom-style lecture notes](https://lectures.scientific-python.org).
 - **Sparse Arrays**
   One of our current focuses is on improving and maintaining the sparse array capabilities and inter-operability in the ecosystem.